browserengineering/book/book/visual-effects.md

 Note that `paint_visual_effects` receives a list of commands and returns another list of commands.
-It's just that the output list is always a single `SaveLayer` command.
+It's just that the output list is always a single `SaveLayer` command that wraps the original content---which makes sense, because first we need to draw the commands to a surface, and *then* apply transparency to it when blending into the parent.

 Compositing Pixels
 ==================